 After preparing No Objection Letter, you must document your financial situation when applying; to verify that you have the financial resources to live in Norway during the study period.
 In my case, I had to deposit NOK 103,950 in a specified Norwegian bank account.
 The deposit amount changes every year.
 This will be required for a residence permit and visa.
 Don’t worry, the money will be returned when your Norwegian ID-number is registered.

 Step 5: Apply for Accommodation.

-You gotta live somewhere?
+You need to live somewhere in case you don’t freeze at night.
 After you get an offer letter and you accept it, The University will probably send you a link via your email regarding accommodation application.
 Ask your University humbly for accommodation link if you haven’t gotten one.
 Once you apply for the accommodation, you wait and begin the visa process.

 Step 6: Where and How To Apply for VISA?

 Now, you are finally ready to apply for the VISA.
 You need to visit VFS Global to apply for a visa.
 As I am writing this, it is currently located in Mahalaxmisthan Road, just 2 minutes walk from Patan Hospital.
 Previously, it was situated in Naxal, Kathmandu.